AbhishekGogna/tut_CNN/README.md

 ## Using this directory

-Try to run the command in a terminal inside the container
+1. Try to run the command in a terminal inside the container
         ```bash
         cd /proj/run/Py
         doit
         ```
     This should work and output "works" on your terminal

+2. Try running the notebook file in notebooks directory.